nickmachairas/doctorate/docs/3-interpreted-desc/interpreted_desc.rst

 For LDOEPs, AASHTO's Modified Davisson criterion is one the most popular (:ref:`AASHTO 2014 <AASHTO2014>`).
 However, the performance of Modified Davisson method has not been evaluated against the performance of other criteria.

-..
-TODO: revise the paragraph below

 Interpretation criteria can be classified into various categories involving different schemas.
-One test is presented in this paper as an example in an effort to capture the general behavior of the load-settlement curves and interpretation criteria employed in this study.
+One test is presented as an example in an effort to capture the general behavior of the load-settlement curves and interpretation criteria employed in this study.
 The chosen example is 260 ft. long, open-ended steel pipe pile with an embedment depth of 218.5 ft. and an outer diameter of 59 inches, installed in the Tokyo Port Bay Bridge project.

 ***********************